Advanced Issues in Bankruptcy Asset Sales: Potential Opportunities and Pitfalls for Buyers

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss issues that buyers may face in more complicated Sec.
+This CLE course will discuss issues that buyers may face in more complicated Sec.
 363 bankruptcy acquisitions, including transactions that include significant intellectual property or cross-border components, closing a Sec.
 363 purchase in the face of third-party opposition, among other complex Sec.
 363 challenges.

 - Transactions with significant intellectual property